Surgical treatment of ingrown toenails: Avulsion

-In case of recurrence after complete removal, and if the patient never felt any pain before inflammation occurred, the condition is more likely to be onychia which is often confused for an ingrown or ingrowing nail (onychocryptosis).
-Complete removal of the whole nail is a simple procedure.
-Anaesthetic is injected and the nail is removed quickly by pulling it outward from the toe.
-The patient can function normally right after the procedure and most of the discomfort goes away in a few days.
-The entire procedure can be performed in approximately 20 minutes and is less complex than the wedge resection.
-The nail often grows back, however, and in most cases it can cause more problems by becoming ingrown again.
-It can get injured by concussion and in some cases grows back too thick, too wide or deformed.
-This procedure can result in chronic ingrown nails causing more pain.
-Accordingly, in some cases as determined by a doctor, the nail matrix is coated with a chemical (usually phenol) so none of the nail will ever grow back.
-This is known as a permanent or full nail avulsion, or full matrixectomy, phenolisation, or full phenol avulsion.
-As can be seen in the images below, the nail-less toe does not look like a normal toe.
-Fake nails or nail varnish can still be applied to the area to provide a normal appearance.
-In a few cases phenolisation is not successful and has to be repeated.
-Podiatrists routinely warn patients of this possibility of regrowth.
+In case of recurrence after complete removal – and if the patient did not feel pain before inflammation occurred – the condition may likely be onychia (disease or deformity of the nail), which is often confused with ingrown nail disease (onychocryptosis).
+Complete removal of the whole nail may be indicated and is a simple procedure.
+Local anaesthetic is injected and the nail is removed quickly by pulling it outward from the toe.
+This procedure is less complex than the wedge resection and can typically be performed in about 20 minutes.
+The patient can function normally soon after the procedure and most discomfort resolves in a few days.
+Typically, the nail-less toe does not look like a normal toe.
+Nail varnish or fake nails can be applied to the area to provide a more normal appearance.

+The nail may grow back, however, and it can become ingrown again.
+It may grow back too wide, too thick, or deformed, or it can be injured by concussion; all which can result in chronic ingrowing nails, causing chronic pain.
+Accordingly, the surgeon may coat the nail matrix with a chemical (usually phenol), intending that none of the nail will grow back again.
+This is known as a permanent or full nail avulsion – also known as full matrixectomy, phenolisation, or full phenol avulsion.
+In a few cases the first procedure is not successful and has to be repeated.
+Podiatrists routinely warn patients of the possibility of regrowth.